-Student Eligibility: 2.5 GPA; active involvement in the Print Shop/Graphic Arts Program at Lanier HS or Brackenridge HS, plans to pursue a career in graphic design or a related field.
-Please submit the SAISD Student Application with Essay #1 to your campus Print Shop Coordinator.
+Student Eligibility: 2.5 GPA; active involvement in the Print Program at Lanier HS, preference given to students who plan to pursue a career in graphic design or a related field.
+Please submit the SAISD Student Application with Essay #1 to your campus Print Coordinator.

 This two-year scholarship is awarded to a graduating senior at Jefferson High School, who plans to pursue a career in business and has a history of community service and civic engagement.
 The funds for this scholarship were generously donated by Jefferson alumnus Manny E. Ruiz.

 Student Eligibility: 3.0 GPA, sincere interest in pursuing a career in business, plans to enroll in a four-year college or university in Texas.
-Please submit the SAISD Student Application with Essay #1 to HS Lead Counselor.
+Please submit the SAISD Student Application with Essay #1 to the Jefferson Lead Counselor or CBA.

 This scholarship is awarded to graduating seniors from the Young Women’s Leadership Academy to support their higher education at a four-year college or university.
 Awardees may apply for subsequent years of funding.
 The program was created out of the generosity of the members of the SAWHOF who continue to support these scholarships on an annual basis.
 The SAWHOF recognizes and honors outstanding women from the community for their service and contributions.